adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

     type CarKeys = 'id' | 'name' | 'price';

-Because these are the properties that we defined on our `Car` type above.
+This happens because those are all the properties that we defined on our `Car` type above.
 Any time we add or remove one from the Car type, the `keyof` derived type will be updated.
 You can see the [official docs](https://www.typescriptlang.org/docs/handbook/2/keyof-types.html) for more.

 So we update our function to fetch data with this knowledge:

     function fetchData<T>(properties: keyof T, url: string): T

-This seems to work, we can make calls and load data but… we can specify only one property at a time, which is not exactly what we want 😅.
+This works, we can make calls and get back data with what property we want:

     // ✅
     fetchData('id', '/api/cars/');

+But we can specify **only one property** at a time, which is not exactly what we want 😅.

     // ❌
     // Argument of type '"name, id"' is not assignable to parameter of type... fetchData('id, name', '/api/cars/');

+But before we are going to look at how to implement support for multiple properties, we need to make ourselves conformable with some (new) TypeScript features.

 # Template literal and recursive conditional types